lmame/Sample-Library-Public/README.md

 Java Service:
 * Custom Java service that returns an Object that can be used in Rule or Process designers,
 * Public Java Service used to convert a base64 picture into a picture, generate an attachment field data and update an existing record instance with this data,
+* Public Java Services that return a List size (Get List Size) and a list specific entry by its index (Get List Value By Index),

 Java Rest API: